Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Appendix

 \subsection{Proof of Proposition~\ref{proposition:equivalence}}

-To show the result it suffices to prove the equivalence between the Kane and Euler-Lagrange equations for a generic configuration variable $q_{k}$.
+To show the result it suffices to prove the equivalence between the Kane and EL equations for a generic configuration variable $q_{k}$.
 To this end, consider the kinetic energy of the system

 where $\mathcal{K}_i$ is the kinetic energy of $\calB_i$.
 By the Reynolds transport theorem, it follows that

 where in the last equality $\dot{\rho}_{i} = 0$ has been used.
 Expanding the derivative and rearranging the terms leads to